18F/development-guide/pages/recommended/dependency_management.md

 ## Bower
 #### Do not use Bower.

 It's not needed and should be phased out and replaced by npm.
-More information can be found here: http://gofore.com/ohjelmistokehitys/stop-using-bower/
+More information can be found here: [Why We Should Stop Using Bower – And How to Do It](http://gofore.com/ohjelmistokehitys/stop-using-bower/).

 ## npm